eriya520/Recidivism_prediction.github.io/README.md

 * Next steps would be to find similar recidivism data for another state in order to compare mental health spending with incarceration rates and recidivism predictions between states.

 ----
-## Collaborator: Abhay A. Gabrielle C., Scott.
-T. Yadan T.
+## Collaborator: Abhay A., Gabrielle C., Scott.
+T., Yadan T. (Alphabetically ordered by last name)